ReevesLab/CytoDRAV/README.md

 # CytoDRAV
 Dimensionality Reduction and Visualization for Flow Cytometry

+ * Please see the [PkgDev branch](https://github.com/ReevesLab/CytoDRAV/tree/PkgDev) for current stable package release and installation instructions.

+ * Please see the [Development branch](https://github.com/ReevesLab/CytoDRAV/tree/Development) for beta version of CytoDRAV.
+This version has a new feature, plotting a density overlay on the bh-SNE results.
+This branch also contains a new section on the "About" tab that summarizes the parameters used for the analysis.

 ## Installation
 Note: This package was built on Mac OS X Movaje (10.14.4).
 I have tested it on Linux Mint 18 as well with success.
 Windows has not been tested.
 1. Install R from https://cloud.r-project.org/